mozilla/mig/doc/api.rst

     - `addresses`: An array of strings containing IP addresses associated with network interfaces on the host
     - `publicIP`: A string containing the IP address of the agent's host from the API's perspective
     - `modules`: An array of strings containing names of modules enabled by the agent
-  - `tags`: An array of objects each containing:
+  - `tags`:
     - `name`: A string name for the tag
     - `value`: A string value for the tag
 * Response Code:
-  - 200: The heartbeat was accepted and recorded successfully
+  - `200`: The heartbeat was accepted and recorded successfully
-  - 400: The body of the request was incorrectly formatted or missing data
+  - `400`: The body of the request was incorrectly formatted or missing data
-  - 500: The heartbeat could not be recorded
+  - `500`: The heartbeat could not be recorded
 * Response: JSON
   - `error`: A string describing an error if one occurred, else null